mayuti/vivencius/wp-content/plugins/superb-blocks/readme.txt

 == Description ==

 <p>Superb Addons is a one-of-a-kind WordPress plugin that revolutionizes your website building experience.
-With over 500 patterns, blocks, and sections at your fingertips, you can create professional sites in mere minutes without needing any design skills.
-From the responsive design to the seamless integration with Elementor and Gutenberg, Superb Addons empowers you to unlock the full potential of WordPress.</p>
+With over 500 patterns, blocks, elements, themes and sections at your fingertips, you can create professional sites in mere minutes without needing any design skills.
+From the responsive design to the seamless integration with Elementor and the WordPress Editor called Gutenberg.
+Superb Addons empowers you to unlock the full potential of WordPress.</p>

-## Features
+## Features Overview
 <ul>
     <li><strong>WordPress Sections: </strong>Browse and insert the 400+ ready-to-use WordPress sections with just one click.</li>
     <li><strong>WordPress Blocks: </strong>Use our many custom WordPress Gutenberg blocks for every purpose!</li>